 Reporters shouldn't be surprised when elected officials find ways to avoid concerning guns and gun legislation, says Stephen Klien, associate professor of communication studies at Augustana.
 “Politically speaking, there is no upside for the legislators to making any kind of specific statement (on gun control),” said Klien, who specializes in political rhetoric and communications.

-Shawn James '09 is among a group of Peace Corps volunteers who are re-starting the program in Nepal after an eight-year absence.
-James, an agriculture volunteer, earned a bachelor’s degree in geography from Augustana College and a master’s in landscape architecture from the University of Illinois Urbana-Champaign in 2011.
-His experiences at both schools have left him well-prepared for international service.
+Shawn James '09 is a Peace Corps volunteer working in Nepal.
+He earned a degree in geography from Augustana and a master’s in landscape architecture from the University of Illinois Urbana-Champaign.
 “My education prepared me to think about problems in new ways and to effectively share and demonstrate alternative solutions,” he said.

 Augustana President Steve Bahls participates in a panel discussion to address students’ relationships with money and what role colleges should play in shaping them.
 Worries about debt are widespread among college students, but that doesn’t stop some of them from engaging in risky financial behaviors, according to a survey of 40,000 students released last week.